|Title:||Leicester Cathedral Gardens, Leicester, UK|

 Cathedral Gardens is an attractive, new public space in front of Leicester Cathedral, providing sweeping lawns, new seating and specifically commissioned public art, all set within an improved pedestrianised Cathedral precinct.

-The designs for Cathedral Gardens pre‑dates the momentous discovery of the remains of King Richard III, in a nearby car park.
+The designs for Cathedral Gardens pre-date the momentous discovery of the remains of King Richard III in a nearby car park.
 This discovery generated worldwide media interest and gave rise to the creation of the Richard III Visitor’s Centre.
 Leicester Council recognised this was an opportunity to optimise and build on this unexpected focus for the city, to create a lasting legacy through investment in a new public realm.

 A framework of high quality streetscapes, restored historic connections and open spaces work together to reconnect and unify the disparate areas of the city.
 A terraced lawn gently steps down to embrace the Cathedral, forming an extension to the Cathedral and providing a flexible space that is capable of hosting outdoor events for up to 800 people.